In Search of Killer Whales

 We are living and travelling aboard the Gikumi, and have brought a lot of specialized equipment to measure ocean conditions, and scan for fish.
 We also have drones to film and observe the whales from overhead as they search for food, and have a support vessel — the Steller Quest — to place suction cupped biologging tags that can film underwater and record their sounds and movements.
 Use of these technologies will allow us to determine what conditions killer whales require to successfully capture prey.

-August 21 – Diary Entry
+August 21 – On our Way

 Our voyage from Campbell River to Johnstone Strait was remarkably quiet.
 Unlike past years, there were no cruise ships, and very few vessels of any kind.
 It has been eerily quiet.
 We went for long stretches without seeing another human being.
 None of us has ever seen it like this.
 It feels like another time and era.